makerdao/testchain-client/README.md

 - `mineBlock(url)` - if the chainType is `ganache`, a useful json-rpc command is included called `evm_mine` which is used to increment the blocknumber.
-This too is also usefule for debugging purposes.
+This too is also useful for debugging purposes.

 ***Example***